cdenq/cdenq/README.md

 These are some of the formal programs and self-guided learning experiences that I'm pursuing:

-- 🧪 [Winter Internship] California State University: Northridge | Machine Learning Assistant Researcher
+- 🧪 Machine Learning Assistant Researcher | California State University: Northridge
-    - current, Nov '21 to early Jan '22
+    - [Winter Internship] Nov '21 to early Jan '22

 - 🎓 [Education] Penn Engineering/LPS | certificate in Data Analysis and Visualization
      - current, mid Sep '21 to mid Mar '22

+- 🌱 [Self-Guided Course] Harvard University, edX | auditing Data Analysis for Life Sciences

+- 📘 [Self-Guided Book] Machine Learning for Predictive Data Analytics |

 ## Contact Me